 Just 3 km from the historic centre you will discover one of the most beautiful places in the Algarve, Ponta da Piedade – you just need to go towards the end of the road of Ponta da Piedade.

 In the afternoon, you can take some time off and relax in Dona Ana beach or in Camilo beach (both located next to the road of Ponta da Piedade).
 If these beaches are crowded, don’t worry!
-Choose Porto de Mós beach, located west of Ponta da Piedade.
+Choose Porto de Mós beach instead, located west of Ponta da Piedade.

-Of the things to do in Algarve, you should visit Sagres, a village 34 km from Lagos , and its fortress where Henry the Navigator founded a naval school.
+Of the things to do in Algarve, you should visit Sagres, a village 34 km west of Lagos, and its fortress where Henry the Navigator founded a naval school.
 Great navigators were trained here and it was also here that the caravel was created – a Portuguese ship with lateen sails designed to enable backwind.

-After visiting the fortress, discover Europe’s southwestern point, Cape St. Vincent.
+After visiting the fortress, discover Europe’s most southwestern point, Cape St. Vincent.

-It is an amazing place where you can admire the beautiful landscape, Sagres Lighthouse and the old monastery.
+It is an amazing place where you can admire the beautiful seascape, Sagres Lighthouse and the old monastery.

-On your way back, make a stop in Beliche beach – another of the things to do in Algarve.
+On your way back, make a stop in Beliche beach – another visit to put in your list of things to do in Algarve.
 Located just 3 km away from Cape St. Vincent, this beach is not as well-known as other beaches in the Algarve, but it has a unique charm that will pull you in.
 Do not miss it!

 Beliche beach is one of a kind.
 However, if you want to go there and appreciate its natural beauty, you’ll have to climb down a hundred steps.